pivotal/docs-tas-adapter/user-management.md

 # User management with Application Service Adapter

 Application Service Adapter
 allows you to manage users.
-This page tells you how.
+This topic tells you how.

 Application Service Adapter users are user identifiers that Kubernetes recognizes in the subject section of its role-based access control (RBAC)